Tips for how to clean your emerald ring and emerald jewelry at home and caring for emeralds

 Cleaning emerald jewelry at home:Your jewelry can be left overnight in a bowl at room temperature water and a grease removing soap.
 The following day, rinse the piece with warm (not hot) water.
 Using a soft toothbrush, brush lightly on the emerald’s underside and around the prongs to loosen dirt and grease.
 Never use solvent cleaners like acetone.
 Most of these are not compatible with the oil treatment of emeralds.
 Please note: this is a cheap and safe procedure ONLY if your emerald has not resins filled fractures or pits.

 To remove soapy water residue, especially under the gemstone, use the stream water of the faucet, emeralds should not be routinely subjected to high temperatures.
-If you bought your emerald jewelry from us don’t worry because we know the high quality of the emeralds we sell to our customers.
-Our gemstones are not synthetic filled cracked emeralds and do not contain refilled pits (like pictures down); each emerald is hand selected and we guarantee that the quality will not change over the years.
+If you bought your emerald jewelry to us don’t worry because we know the high quality of the emeralds we sell to our customers.
+Our gemstones are not synthetic filled cracked emeralds and do not contain refilled pits (like the pictures down); each emerald is hand selected and we guarantee that the quality will not change over the years.
 You can wear your emeralds every day and clean them as often as described here without worry of being ruined.

 Brush your emerald ring from side to side